DOS Days

 Original Floppy Disk Contents

-The floppy disks have no specific volume label.
-Here are each disk's contents:
+The discs have no specific volume label.
+Here are each disc's contents:

 Installed Directory Contents